 Almost all CGMs come with their own applicator, which makes inserting the sensor quick and easy.
 Make sure to read the instructions carefully, as using the applicator may vary slightly from one device to the other.

-In most cases, all you need to do is place the sensor in the applicator and choose your desired location.
+In most cases, you must place the sensor in the applicator and choose your desired location.
 Then, put the applicator over that area and press the button.
 Once attached, you should use the included medical tape to keep the sensor in place.

 2. Measuring Blood Glucose Levels

 The sensor has a tiny filament that measures the sugar levels in the fluid surrounding the cells under your skin (interstitial fluid).
-It doesn’t measure glucose levels directly through your blood.
-However, it alerts any changes before they get too high or too low.
+It doesn't measure glucose levels directly through your blood.
+However, it alerts you of changes before they get too high or too low.

-Usually, the sensor works every few minutes (5–15 minutes) to give you regular readings.
+The sensor usually works every few minutes (5–15 minutes) to give you regular readings.
 You can easily view this data through your smartphone or CGM receiver.

 3. Transmitting the Data